blacklocus/rds-echo/README.md

 This is our story: On regular occasion, restore the latest production snapshot to a new development instance, promote that instance to replace its former self, and then destroy the old instance.

-Less the first *config* command, RDS Echo fulfills this assuming story through a series of **stages**.
+Less the first configuration template command, RDS Echo fulfills this assuming story through a series of **stages**.
 Each `rds-echo command` progresses an Echo-managed instance through these stages:

   - (non-existent) --`rds-echo new`-->     **new**